Py-Lambdas/code-challenges/100_essentials/messages/README.md

 # Messages

-You've written a bunch of messages but you realize not that your shift key was broken.
+You've written a bunch of messages but you failed to realize that your shift key was broken.
 Write a function that Capitalizes the first letter of a message.

 ```python
 >>> fix_message('this is a very serious message xoxo')